 Sometimes, when life happens, it happens fast!
 Put yourself in Joseph and Mary’s shoes for a minute:

 We are poor life’s dancers if we impatiently expect a problem to be solved yesterday and feel that God’s way of intervening is slow or seems to make matters worse.
 Trusting Him, we will be better equipped to deal with life’s curve balls.
 Mary and Joseph’s trip to Bethlehem is a great example.
-Life is a journey, and with God we’ll have the trip of a lifetime.
+Life is a journey, and with God we will have the trip of a lifetime.